TheMonk2121/ai-dev-tasks/400_guides/400_03_system-overview-and-architecture.md

 #### **Integration Standards**
 - **Component Compatibility**: All components must be compatible and interoperable
 - **Interface Consistency**: Component interfaces must be consistent and well-defined
-- **Communication Reliability**: Component communication must be reliable and efficient
+- **Communication Reliability**: Component communication must be reliable and efficien
 - **Error Handling**: Proper error handling and recovery mechanisms must be in place

 #### **Deployment Requirements**